 OSS 1-5 days to include documented responses by the administration team

-Rule 2 FOOD/BEVERAGES (Responsibility/Honesty) UB: Inappropriate items on school property, UB: Insubordination: A student will eat and drink only in authorized areas of the school.
-No outside food delivery services are allowed.
+Rule 2 FOOD/BEVERAGES (Responsibility/Honesty): A student will eat and drink only in authorized areas of the school.
+No outside food delivery services are allowed during school hours.